Revisiting Coincident GR in Internal STEGR Formulation: Gravity in Flat and Torsion-Free Spacetime

 \subsection{Formulations of Symmetric Teleparallel Equivalent to GR}

-In MAG, GR has two equivalent classes of describing gravity employing action integrals~\cite{BeltranJimenez:2019esp}.
-One class is TEGR~\cite{Einstein1928} where the torsion describes gravity, while another is STEGR~\cite{Nester:1998mp} where the non-metricity describes gravity.
+In MAG, GR has two equivalent classes of descriptions employing action integrals~\cite{BeltranJimenez:2019esp}.
+One class is TEGR~\cite{Einstein1928}, where the torsion describes gravity, while another is STEGR~\cite{Nester:1998mp}, where the non-metricity describes gravity.
 STEGR plays the leading role in the current work, and we introduce STEGR in this section (for TEGR, see Ref.~\cite{Bahamonde:2021gfp}).
-To restrict generic MAG to STEGR, we impose two conditions: the teleparallel condition (or teleparallelism for short) to the spacetime {\it flat} and the torsion-free condition,
+To restrict generic MAG to STEGR, we impose two conditions: the teleparallel condition (or teleparallelism for short) to make the spacetime flat